triptease/schema/README.md

 ### Reservation

 After identifying the hotel, the next-most important data you can provide is the reservation information after a customer completes their booking.

+Used by: Triptease and other hotel specific tools

 #### JSON-LD Example